Overview

 Yes, a red poodle can have black puppies, but it’s uncommon.
 This can happen if the red parent carries a hidden gene for black coat color and mates with another poodle that also has the black gene.
 Red is a recessive color, so if both parents pass on dominant black genes instead, the puppies may be black.
 However, this depends heavily on the genetic history of the parents.
 In most cases, red poodles will have red or lighter-colored puppies.

-When it comes to Black Poodle puppies, their size category plays a key role in determining their height and weight.
+Black Poodles come in different sizes.
+Each size category decides how tall and heavy the dog will grow.
+Standard Poodles stand tallest, while Toy Poodles stay small.
+Miniature and Moyen sizes fall in between.
 They are the largest, standing over 15 inches tall, and typically weigh between 40 and 70 pounds.
 This makes them an excellent choice for families who want a larger companion with a regal presence.

 Features | Standard Poodles | Miniature Poodles | Toy Poodles |